Friday, December 22, 2017

 According to the official Catholic creed, however, Nicholas wasn’t there.
 Martin Luther realized that removing a pagan celebration and asking people to change their thinking to (gasp!) the truth, was a bridge too far.
 So as churches everywhere have always done, he instead transmogrified St. Nicholas’ day into a celebration revolving around Kris Kringle.

-Kris Kringle is simply a mangled form of the old German ‘Krist kindle’ – Christ child.
+Kris Kringle is simply a mangled form of the old German "Krist kindle" – Christ child.
+Luther wanted people to focus on the Christ child rather than the saint.
 People wouldn’t sit still for it, and in no time, Kris Kringle and Santa Claus became one and the same.
 It took only a couple hundred years for the Christ child to become a red-suited jolly elf.
 The goat-shaped demon sidekick was kicked to the curb in America, although he’s still popular in Europe.

 But even the Sinterklaas legend isn’t really based on the perhaps-true stories of the perhaps-real Nicholas of Myra.
 Long before Christianity began to be preached in Northern Europe the people there worshiped Odin or Woden.
 (If you think you’ve never heard of him, Wednesday started out as Woden’s Day.)
 Guess how Odin was depicted?
 Long white beard, red cape, flying horse, delivering gifts to nice children in December.